IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 * You will see a hello world code in the canvas
 ![helloWorld](doc/source/images/helloWorld.png)

-* Copy the code from [here](cloud-function-action/otp-auth.py) and replace it in the canvas as shown.
-In 2-3 sentences explain what this code does.
+* Copy the code from [cloud-function-action/otp-auth.py](cloud-function-action/otp-auth.py) and replace it in the canvas as shown.
 ![cloudCode](doc/source/images/cloudCode.png)

+* This code acts as an intermediater between Watson Assistant and the Custom APIs.
+Any API calls requested by Watson Assistant will go through this Cloud Function code, and response will be returned back to Watson Assistant.

 * Replace the `APIENDPOINT` in the code with the URL that you copied to your notepad in [Step 3](#3-deploy-custom-apis).
 >Example: APIENDPOINT = "http://158.123.197.53:32000" This url to be similar to route one (without IP).
-Make a mention that it should be http in case of openshift deployment.
+Make sure `http://` is added in case of openshift deployment.

 * Click on **Endpoints** on the left panel and select **Enable as Web Action**.
 Click on **Save**.
 ![cfEnable](doc/source/images/cfEnable.png)